vramana/cherow/README.md

 Cherow parses everything after the specs, and fails 90% after the specs (*work in progress*).

+## Compability with other parsers

+`Cherow` is compatible with other parsers, and can be used as an drop-in replacement.
+Only thing you have to do is to replace the imported parser name with `cherow`.
+E.g `var require('foo').parse` should be `var require('cherow').parse`.

+Please *note* that the options supported my vary from parser to parser.
+If you are missing an option in Cherow, open an issue ticket and it will be implemented as long as there exist a solid reason for it.

 ## Performance and benchmarks

 The most important thing for an ECMAScript parser is performance, especially when it is a